 Virtual assistance offers the perfect chance to work remotely and have flexible hours.
 Quick training makes this an accessible role for those with strong organizational and communication aptitudes without needing a formal degree.

 If you are an ENTJ (the Commander) within the Myers-Briggs personality framework or the Type 3 (the Achiever) in the Enneagram system, this vocation might be calling out to you when you reach your 40s.
-Sales roles allow for growth and autonomy, especially for those with training in client engagement or sales.

 Web development and IT support are promising fields for a career shift for technically inclined people in their 40s.